Ultimate Perth to Exmouth Road Trip Itinerary (2025)

-A Perth to Exmouth road trip is one of the best ways to see a number of unique attractions along Australia’s Coral Coast.
-The Perth to Exmouth drive takes you along one of the most splendid parts of the Western Australian coastline.
+A Perth to Exmouth road trip is one of the best ways to experience the unique attractions along Australia’s Coral Coast.
+From towering limestone formations edging a coastal desert, to a bubblegum-pink salt lake, and a beach made entirely of shells, the Perth to Exmouth drive takes you through some of the most stunning landscapes on the Western Australian coastline.
+I’ve done a lot of road trips in Western Australia, and this is without a doubt one of my all-time favourites!

-Perth to Exmouth flights are available with Qantas, make sure to organise car hire for arrival into Exmouth as there are limited transport options.
-The flight time is only 2 hours.
+Perth to Exmouth flights are available daily with Qantas, make sure to organise car hire for arrival into Exmouth as there are limited transport options.
+The flight time is only 2 hours, but just a heads up that flights are usually quite expensive!

 Hiring a Car